Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 Performance becomes measurable

-As the uncertain times lengthen, delivering results cost-effectively, and especially proving it, has become an increasingly important topic in marketing.
+As uncertain times are prolonged, delivering results cost-effectively, and especially proving it, has become an increasingly important topic in marketing.

-Justifying the role of marketing budgets and marketing requires clear metrics, regular monitoring and response.
-An understandable set of metrics is needed that shows a direct link to strategic objectives.
+Justifying the role of marketing budgets and marketing requires clear metrics as well as regular monitoring and response.
+We need an understandable set of metrics directly linked to strategic objectives.

-In media advertising, too, proving effectiveness is key to justifying media budgets and measures in a tighter economic climate.
-Traditional media metrics have not become irrelevant, but reach, frequency and clicks alone are not enough; it is necessary to estimate how actions are truly noticed and how they influence consumers.
+In media advertising, too, proving effectiveness is key so that media budgets and measures can be justified in a tighter economic climate.
+Traditional media metrics have not become irrelevant, but reach, frequency and clicks alone are not enough; it is necessary to evaluate how actions are truly noticed and how they influence consumers.

-Now, if ever, to create effective and efficient marketing, it is important to know your target audiences and potential consumers, understand your objectives and create metrics to measure and verify the true effectiveness of your measures.
+Now, if ever, if you wish to create effective and efficient marketing, you need to know your target audiences and potential consumers, understand your objectives and create metrics to measure and verify the true effectiveness of your actions.

 Teppo Juuvinmaa,